-Figure 8 summarises the main features of Event 2.
-Figure 8a shows the gas injection pressure and injection pump flowrate between Events 1 and 2.
+Fig.9 summarises the main features of Event 2.
+Fig.9a shows the gas injection pressure and injection pump flowrate between Events 1 and 2.
 Two experimental incidents occurred around the time that gas pressure reached asymptote.
 The first at Day 790.97 was human error when gas injection rate was accidentally increased by an order of magnitude, increasing gas pressure by 260 kPa.
 Flowrate was restored at Day 792.11, creating a slow pressure reduction.
 The second experimental incident occurred at Day 803.40 when a power cut resulted in injection pausing for 2.39 days.
 Gas injection was re-established at Day 805.79, resulting in a slowly declining gas pressure.
 The decision was taken to investigate the role of gas pressurisation rate on the system as gas pressure had reached steady state prior to these experimental events.
 The injection pump flow rate was increased in steps between 2.46 to 12 ml/h starting on Day 821.
 This resulted in gas injection pressure increasing from 3320 to 3720 kPa over approximately 40 days.